howardah/vue-piano-roll/README.md

-Here's an updated readme including the new props and explanations:

 # PianoRoll Vue Component

 A flexible, highly customizable Piano Roll component for Vue.js.
 This component allows you to create a piano roll in your Vue application with ease.